- Admission Requirements

 Termination of Registration in the PhD Program

 The advisory committee has the authority to recommend termination of a student’s program if insufficient progress or scholarly achievement is observed.
 The student will be adequately warned of problems and given a chance to correct deficiencies.
-Every effort will be made to identify problems early in a student’s program so as to avoid termination for cause late in the program.
+Every effort will be made to identify problems early in a student’s program so as to avoid termination late in the program.
 The final decision on termination of registration rests with the PhD Coordinator in consultation with the Centre’s Executive Committee.